Energiewende fully thought out

 In 2019, we replaced our Stuttgart-Gaisburg coal power plant with a more climate-friendly gas heating plant.

-Even in a climate-neutral world, we will not be able to do without fuels.
-We need them to generate, store and transport energy independently of the wind and weather.
-Coal, oil and natural gas will no longer be an option for such energy in the future – we have to find a climate-neutral alternative.
+Even in a climate-neutral world, we will still need different types of fuel.
+We will need them to generate energy independently of the wind and weather, to store energy in the gas grid or underground, and to transport it.
+As fossil fuels, carbon, oil, and natural gas will no longer be available for this purpose in the future – we must find a climate-neutral alternative.

-One promising candidate is H₂ or hydrogen, a combustible, carbon-free gas that can be extracted from water by means of electrolysis.
-If this is done using electricity from renewable energies, the gas is completely climate-neutral and is referred to as “green hydrogen.”
-This can be used to store renewable energies in the gas grid, generate electricity and heat in gas power plants or drive engines.
+One key element is H₂ or hydrogen, a flammable, CO₂-free gas that can be generated from water using electrolysis.
+If the electricity used to do so is from renewable sources, then the gas is completely climate-neutral, and is known as “green hydrogen”.
+This can be used to store volatile renewable energy sources on a seasonal basis or to generate electricity and heat in gas-fired power stations.
+It can also be used in high-temperature processes in energy-intensive industries.

-It remains too expensive to produce hydrogen for us to replace fossil fuels with it.
-We want to change this, which is why we are involved in various research and pilot projects with our companies and partners.
-At the same time, we are already building our gas power plants and grids to be “H₂-ready” in order to be able to convert them to run on hydrogen as quickly as possible.
+At present, hydrogen is still relatively expensive compared to fossil fuels.
+We want to change this, which is why we are working on a variety of research and pilot projects through our companies and partners.
+At the same time, we are building our gas-fired power plants and our gas grid infrastructure today so that it is already “H₂-ready”, so that we can convert as quickly as possible to hydrogen operation.